Veterinary Technician Schools in New Jersey (NJ)

 As mentioned in the introduction, professional certification, licensure, or registration is not currently mandatory for veterinary technicians in New Jersey.
 That said, it can be advisable to take the Veterinary Technician National Examination (VTNE)—offered by the American Association of Veterinary State Boards (AAVSB)—for several reasons.
 First, it’s a prerequisite to licensure for nearly all American states and mandatory for practice in neighboring areas such as New York.
 Second, it can enhance an aspiring vet tech’s job candidacy and salary prospects.

-The New Jersey Veterinary Technicians & Assistants, Inc. (NJVTA) offers professional certification to applicants who have completed an application; submitted proof of having completed a two- to four-year, CVTEA-accredited veterinary technology program; passed the VTNE; and paid a credentialing fee.
-Credentials must be renewed every two years in January following the completion of 20 hours of continuing education (CE), including approved conferences, courses, events, and other relevant activities.
+The New Jersey Veterinary Technicians & Assistants (NJVTA) offers professional certification to applicants who have completed an application; submitted proof of having completed a two- to four-year, CVTEA-accredited veterinary technology program; passed the VTNE; and paid a credentialing fee.
+Credentials must be renewed every two years in January after completing 20 hours of continuing education (CE), including approved conferences, courses, events, and other relevant activities.

 To qualify for licensure, certification, or registration as a veterinary technician in most states, students must have graduated from a two- to four-year program accredited by the Committee on Veterinary Technician Education and Activities (CVTEA)—the program approval body established by the American Veterinary Medical Association (AVMA)—which is the main accrediting body for vet tech programs in the country.

-The CVTEA takes several aspects into consideration in its program accreditation processes such as the comprehensiveness of curricula, student outcomes, quality of facilities, availability of student support services, program finances, and admissions processes.
+The CVTEA considers several aspects in its program accreditation processes, such as the comprehensiveness of curricula, student outcomes, quality of facilities, availability of student support services, program finances, and admissions processes.

 Jocelyn Blore (Chief Content Strategist)